Caring, Professional Dental Extractions

 The soft gum tissue around the extraction site heals within one to two weeks.
 Healing time can vary based on your oral hygiene and overall health. - Surgical Extractions May Take Longer:

 If you’ve had a surgical extraction, recovery may take longer than a simple extraction.
-Swelling and tenderness usually subside within 7–10 days. - Complete Bone Healing Takes Several Weeks:
+Swelling and tenderness usually subside within 7–10 days. - Bone Healing Takes Several Weeks:

 How long will my face be swollen?